tberg12/ocular/README.md

 * `-lmPath`: Output Language Model file path.
 Required.

-* `-textPaths`: Path to the text files (or directory hierarchies) for training the LM.
-(For multiple paths for multilingual (code-switching) support, give multiple comma-separated files with language names: `english->lms/english/,spanish->lms/spanish/,french->lms/french/`.
-If spaces are used, be sure to wrap the whole string with "quotes".
+* `-textPath`: Path to the text files (or directory hierarchies) for training the LM.
 For each entry, the entire directory will be recursively searched for any files that do not start with `.`.
+For a multilingual (code-switching) model, give multiple comma-separated files with language names: `"english->texts/english/,spanish->texts/spanish/,french->texts/french/"`.
+If spaces are used, be sure to wrap the whole string with "quotes".).
 Required.

 * `-languagePriors`: Prior probability of each language; ignore for uniform priors.
 Give multiple comma-separated language, prior pairs: `english->0.7,spanish->0.2,french->0.1`.
 If spaces are used, be sure to wrap the whole string with "quotes".
+(Only relevant if multiple languges used.)
 Default: null  (uniform priors)

 * `-pKeepSameLanguage`: Prior probability of sticking with the same language when moving between words in a code-switch model transition model.
-(For use with codeSwitch.)
+(Only relevant if multiple languges used.)
 Default: 0.999999

 * `-alternateSpellingReplacementPaths`: Paths to Alternate Spelling Replacement files.
 Give multiple comma-separated language, path pairs: `english->rules/en.txt,spanish->rules/sp.txt,french->rules/fr.txt`.
 If spaces are used, be sure to wrap the whole string with "quotes".
 Any languages for which no replacements are needed can be safely ignored.